baratgabor/Unity3D-SoundManager/README.md

 I've been using it in my project for quite some time, and I'm a satisfied customer, so to speak, so I decided to share it.

-Pro tip: It's totally not spaghetti code, like many things you can find in relation to Unity. ;) I tried to generally separate the responsibilities, but without creating a confusing amount of classes/files, so I pretty much nested everything into a single class.
+Pro tip: It's totally not spaghetti code. ;) I tried to generally separate the responsibilities, but without creating a confusing amount of classes/files, so I pretty much nested everything into a single class.
 I think it's a relatively maintainable/extensible design, so you shouldn't have a very hard time adding new features if you wanted.
 (I also have some ideas for additional features, but those would require some more book-keeping, plus classes where nesting them is not really justifiable.)

 *Note that the comments in the code are a bit excessive if you're an experienced developer.
 I just tried to help others too to understand it better.*